philipstanislaus/performant-array-to-tree/README.md

 ])
 ```

-Which results in the following Array:
+Which results in the following array:

 ```js
 [